terrchen/insight/README.md

 ## About

-GitSense Insight is an opened source Chrome extension, which adds enhanced search and code change analytics to GitHub and GitLab.
-To learn more about GitSense Insight and how it makes browsing better, please visit https://gitsense.com/blog/gitsense-insight.html
+GitSense Insight is an opened source Chrome extension for GitHub and GitLab.
+And without exaggerating, significantly improves search and code change analytics in GitHub and GitLab.
+To learn how, please visit https://gitsense.com/blog/gitsense-insight.html

 ## Quick Feature Highlights